SaiYogananda/Data_Analysis_TMDB_Movies_Dataset/README.md

 ## Project Overview
 In this project, I have analyzed a dataset and communicated my findings about it.
-I have used  Python libraries NumPy, Pandas, and Matplotlib and Seaborn to do the analysis.

 You will need to install python and the following libraries mentioned below